Athletics at the 1997 National Games of China: Heptathlon

-Held on October 17–18, after a three years break, Zhejiang Chinese record holder Ma Miaolan won her second consecutive National Games title, winning the event with a total of 6236 points.
-Her 16-year-old teammate Shen Shengfei set a new World youth record to finish second, beating Sichuan's Liu Xin by only one point.
+The heptathlon was held on 17–18 October.
+After a three years break, Zhejiang Chinese record holder Ma Miaolan won her second consecutive National Games title, winning the event with a total of 6236 points.
+Her 16-year-old teammate Shen Shengfei set a new world youth record to finish second, beating Sichuan's Liu Xin by just one point.